marcostoll/FF-Forms/readme.md

 Besides this little extra, form processing and validating of forms having file fields do not differ form forms that do not.

-## Examples for Checking Form and Field States
+## Examples of Checking Form and Field States

     use FF\Forms;